LGBTQ rights in Michigan: Surrogacy

+In Vitro Fertilization (IVF)

+IVF and other forms of assisted reproductive technology are widely considered to be LGBTQ+ rights issues, as many of these individuals and same-sex couples rely on these medical procedures, such as donor insemination, IVF, and surrogacy, to have children.
+After the Dobbs v.
+Jackson Women's Health Organization decision in 2022, researchers at the Rutgers School of Public Health noted that many Americans lost access to non-abortion reproductive services, including IVF, highlighting how shifts in reproductive-care law can jeopardize family formation opportunities for the LGBTQ+ population.

+As of April 1 of 2024, Gov. Whitmer signed the Michigan Family Protection Act, which included nine bills.
+The acts include topics such as surrogacy, IVF, and equality for LGBTQ+ parents.
+Specifically, the bill ensures that “children born by surrogacy and assisted reproductive technology (including IVF) are treated equally under the law” which was not ensured before the bill.

 Discrimination protections

 On December 23, 2003, Governor Jennifer Granholm issued an executive order prohibiting employment discrimination state-level public sector employment on the basis of sexual orientation.
 The order only covers employees of the state of Michigan and does not cover public sector employees of county, school, or local-level governments.
 On November 22, 2007, Governor Jennifer Granholm extended her executive order to include gender identity.
 This executive order was kept under Governor Rick Snyder.

 On March 14, 2013, the Michigan Senate passed, by a 37–0 vote, an emergency harbor dredging funding bill that made private marinas ineligible for a new loan program if they discriminate based on sexual orientation.
 On March 20, 2013, the Michigan House of Representatives passed the bill by a vote of 106–4.
 On March 27, 2013, Governor Rick Snyder signed an emergency harbor dredging funding bill that made private marinas ineligible for a new loan program if they discriminate based on sexual orientation.

 In January 2019, Governor Gretchen Whitmer issued an executive order prohibiting discrimination on the basis of both sexual orientation and gender identity in all areas of state government employment, including by employers receiving contracts and in grants from the state.

 In March 2023, a bill Codifying the ELCRA protections passed the Michigan Legislature by a majority vote - the bill formally codify both "sexual orientation and gender identity" anti-discrimination protections embedded within Michigan legislation.
 The bill was signed into law by Governor Gretchen Whitmer on March 8, 2023.

 In June 2023, an LGBTQ+ Commission was established within Michigan - by the Governor of Michigan.

 In October 2023, insurance companies and corporations within Michigan are explicitly banned from discriminating against individuals on the basis of sexual orientation and gender identity - under a bill that passed both houses of the Michigan Legislature.
-The Governor of Michigan signed the bill into law.
+Governor Gretchen Whitmer signed the bill into law.